Integrating GitHub Copilot with RStudio and VScode

 5. Finally, you just have to check policies (for additional details see here) and click Save and complete setup

-6. You’re now ready to set up GitHub copilot!
+6. You’re now ready to set up GitHub Copilot!

 Setting up Copilot in RStudio